 nation on earth spends less than France, even though 36 nations have better quality health care than we receive in the United States.
 And

 unlike here where many millions of citizens have no health coverage and many more have inadequate coverage, in nations with universal health care, all

-3. Homeless Statistics.
-For more
+3. Link here for Homeless Statistics.
+For related

-information, see also Chapter 3, Why Are
+information, see Why Are